 Most of us have something about our smile we’d change if we could.
-Some discoloration, a tiny chip, that one tooth that’s shaped a little different.
-For many cosmetic dental concerns, veneers are considered the ultimate solution, able to hide multiple issues on a single tooth, creating a perfect smile.
+Some discoloration, a tiny chip, that one tooth that’s shaped a little differently.
+For many cosmetic dental concerns, veneers are considered the ultimate solution because they can hide multiple issues on a single tooth, helping create a perfect smile.

 Table of Contents

 Veneers are wafer-thin shells applied to the visible surfaces of individual teeth.
 Custom made to fit and enhance a specific tooth, dentists tailor every veneer’s size, shape, and color to your smile.
 In most cases, they require 2–3 visits to plan, prep the teeth, and place the veneers, though this depends on whether your case requires enamel removal.

 Since they cover every visible part of the tooth, veneers can hide many aesthetic concerns and give the appearance of an attractive smile.
 They’re meant to mimic the look of your enamel and blend in with the other teeth.
 While they can stand in for enamel lost to erosion, overall, they are considered a cosmetic treatment, not a restorative one.

 - They cover multiple cosmetic issues in a single tooth

 - Some types resist staining so you can easily keep your smile bright

 - They match the surrounding teeth, making them very hard to detect